 Workforce Housing Law

 In 2008, the New Hampshire Legislature passed a law that requires every community to provide “reasonable and realistic opportunities” for the development of workforce housing.
 New Hampshire’s workforce housing statute (NH RSA 674: 58-61).
 The statute defines “workforce housing” and what is considered “affordable.”

 New Hampshire is not a “home rule” state, which means all municipal power derives from a Legislative grant.
 RSA 672:1, III-e states that housing that is affordable to low- and moderate-income households “shall not be prohibited or discouraged by use of municipal planning and zoning powers or by unreasonable interpretation of such powers.”
 The NH Supreme Court ruled in Britton v.
 Town of Chester, 134 N.H.
 434 (1991), that municipalities are obliged to provide such households with a reasonable and realistic opportunity to obtain affordable housing, and that a municipality’s zoning cannot be used prevent “outsiders of any disadvantaged social or economic group” from moving there.

-- List of New Hampshire Municipalities by Metro and Non-Metro County Areas: HUD Fair Market Rent Area Definitions in New Hampshire
+- New Hampshire Municipalities By HUD Fair Market Rent Area by Town

 - Meeting the Workforce Housing Challenge Guidebook (2010)